srinidhim3/ML_practice/Notes.md

     Step 1 : set a minimum support
     Step 2 : Take all the subsets in transactions having higher support than minimun support.
     Step 3 : sort these subsets by decreasing support.

+Reinforcement Learning:
+    Reinforcement Learning is a powerful branch of Machine Learning.
+It is used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
+It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
+Desired outcomes provide the AI with reward, undesired with punishment.
+Machines learn through trial and error.

+    In this part, you will understand and learn how to implement the following Reinforcement Learning models:
+        1. Upper Confidence Bound (UCB)
+            Initial round we will start with default confidence level. as the go through more rounds this level is adjusted based on reward. confidence bound is also adjusted based on reward. we start the next round with highest confidence bound. when the bound decrease to a minimum level then we will select that option.
+        2. Thompson Sampling

+    The Multi-Armed Bandit Problem : used to train robot dogs to walk using reinforcement learning. finding the best outcome out of many options available.
+        1. We have d arms. for example, arms are ads that we display to users each time they connect to a web page.
+        2. each time a user connects to this web page, that makes a round.
+        3. At each round n, we choose one ad to display to the user.
+        4. At each round n, ad i gives reward.
+1 if the user clicks on the ad i, 0 if the user didn't.
+        5. our goal is to maximize the total reward we get over many rounds.